erbmu/career-card/README.md

 # Career Card Builder

-A React + Tailwind interface for creating rich career cards backed by an Express API, Neon PostgreSQL for persistence, and OpenAI for the AI-assisted import and scoring flows.
+A React + Tailwind interface for creating rich career cards backed by an Express API, Neon PostgreSQL for persistence, and OpenAI for the AI-assisted import flows.
+Accounts are now required: each user signs up/logs in before creating, viewing, or downloading their own card.

 ## Tech Stack
 - Vite + React + TypeScript + Tailwind UI